Add / Upload polygon GIS data and merge required polygon features

 Select GeoTIFF as Output Format

-After clicking the Convert File button, your GeoJSON file will be converted to GeoTIFF file after a few seconds and will be available for downloading in the Converted Files section of the dashboard.
+Your GeoJSON file will then gets converted to GeoTIFF file after a few seconds and will be available for downloading.

 Download GeoTIFF File